 All seven Cannondale Trail bikes, both low-end and high-end models, use the same well-designed aluminum alloy frame.

 The fork that Cannondale Trail 6 comes with is a Suntour XCT, 100mm, with coil springs.
-It has a preload option, as well as a lockout feature that is remotely handled.
+It has a preload option, as well as a hydraulic lockout feature that is remotely handled.
 A switch is fitted on the handlebar so you can engage or disengage the suspension at any time.
-Generally, the suspension is responsive and it will work well on some easier rides or even take some light beating.

 The ergonomics of Trail 6 are not too aggressive.
 Being that this is an entry-mid level bike, this is a good thing.
 The rider feels well-centered in the middle of the bike, so an amateur MTB rider will feel balanced and confident.

 This bike is fitted with a Shimano 3×8 drivetrain which offers a great selection of gearing for trail rides.
 The chain that powers the drivetrain is a KMC X8, 8-speed, which is pretty standard at this price range.
 If you take care of it, clean it and lube it regularly, it will serve you well for a long time, like any other chain.